Youcef3939/FinGraph/README.md

 - the broader financial analytics and graph ML communities whose research and tools inspired the core idea behind FinGraph

 if you used FinGraph or found it useful, consider starring the repo and contributing, your feedback helps make it better <3

+---

+IT'S THE ULTIMATE TOOL FOR ANALYSTS, RESEARCHERS, AND FINANCE PROFESSIONALS WHO WANT A DEEPER UNDERSTANDING OF FINANCIAL ECOSYSTEMS!